Too Much Chlorine in Your Hot Tub - How to Reduce Chlorine Levels in a Hot Tub

-Adding vitamin C can quickly sanitize chlorine levels, so you can enjoy clean water when next you are soaking in your hot tub.
+Adding vitamin C can quickly sanitize chlorine levels, so you can enjoy clean water when soaking in your hot tub.
 However, it won't be effective when you add a small volume; it needs to be added in large quantities.
-So, it makes more sense to use it as a second step after trying out any of the methods we mentioned above.
+So, it makes more sense to use it as a second step after trying out any of the methods mentioned above.

-It's a very effective tip to fix high chlorine level
+It's a very effective fix for high chlorine levels

 This process takes less time than other methods

 It's a bit expensive to use this method